 With Christmas just around the corner and millions of kids eagerly waiting to open presents, I thought it was a good time to look back at a few toys of the past.
 Considering the U.S. Consumer Product Safety Commission (CPSC) didn’t exist before 1972, late Baby Boomers got away with playing with a lot of toys in the 1960s-early 1970s that would never pass muster today.
 Some of these were toys I blogged about when I was waxing nostalgic for the Sears Wish Book of my youth.
-Kids who have been playing computer games since they were in diapers and have all sorts of other high-tech toys at their disposal would likely turn up their noses at a few beloved toys of yesteryear.
+Kids who have been playing computer games since they were in diapers, with all sorts of other high-tech toys at their disposal, would likely turn up their noses at a few beloved toys of yesteryear.

-My friend Myra once fell off her bike and suffered some very bad scrapes on both knees and an elbow.
+My friend Myra once fell off her bike and suffered some bad scrapes on both knees and an elbow.
 And I had an incident with younger boys in the neighborhood chasing me on their bikes and trying to knock me off mine.
 I was wearing flip-flops (I know, really brilliant), and when one of them grazed my bike, I naturally put my feet down and scraped the skin off all of my toes.

 I always loved biking and still do, but I will not ride without a helmet.
 Damn, I still bemoan the fact that my parents wouldn’t buy me that cool Schwinn Sting-Ray with a glittery metallic banana seat and handlebar streamers.